Michaelangel007/fuck_you_keurig_2.0/README.md

 ## == How it works ==

-The white ring is encoded with data that identifies the manufactor and type of K-cup.
+The white ring is encoded with data that identifies the manufacture and type of K-cup.
 This "hack" tricks the sensor to "see" (read) the "authentic" white O-ring making it "think" that the non-authentic K-Cup is actually authentic.

 # = Summary =

-Congratulations humanity for reaching a new low on stupidity in 2014:
+Congratulations humanity for reaching _a new low on stupidity_ in 2014:

-    DRM on Coffee / Tea / Hot Choculate?
+    DRM on Coffee / Tea / Hot Chocolate?
 WTF!

 There is only one appropriate (consumer) answer: